DylanSMR/NetworkingLibrary/README.md

 # Todo (Networking Library)
 ### Backburner
 * Better logging, advanced errors, etc
-* Implement networked scene switching
 * Rework the settings system, make it easier to use or just get rid of it
-* Clean up rpc system
-* Implement better debugging screen to show advanced statistics.
-  * Ping, Average ping, Ping to proxy if available?
-  * Frames received/sent count
-  * Current players connected, amount of networked objects vs unnetworked objects in scene
-  * Anything else that I can get my hands on
 ### Researching
 * Use reflection to use RPC attributes on functions to clean up code, need to figure out if its fast enough
 * Better ways to send data across the network that take up less bytes.
 JSON is slightly wasteful, possibly protobuf?
 * Find a way to introduce lag compenstation into the transform system.
 Currently, it is too laggy if the server keeps sending the authorative client back a position 100ms later for example
-* If it would be more efficient to use both a UDP and TCP client, instead of having the "important frame" marker within udp
+* Ways to implement packets that are always going to reach their destination.
+Possibly implement TCP into as well
 ### In Progress
+* Clean up rpc system
+* Implement networked scene switching
 * Create a proxy server that can be ran to connect clients and a server in multiple languages
-  * - [x] Python
+  * - [ ] Python
   * - [ ] C#
   * - [ ] C++
-* Automatic load-balanced to resolve issues where the UdpClient is filling up with so much data that one thread can not handle it
-* Clean code up, possibly rework most functions

 # Todo (Network Library Proxy)
 ### Researching